 Some ZFS advocates believe that ZFS snapshots, which were originally designed for backup-like use cases, are also appropriate solutions for achieving geo-redundancy (cf section What is Geo-Redundancy).
 The basic idea is to run incremental ZFS snapshots in an endless loop, e.g. via some simple scripts, and expediting to another host where the snapshots are then applied to another ZFS instance.
-When there is less data to be expedited, loop cycle times should go down to a few seconds.
+When there is less data to be expedited, loop cycle times can go down to a few seconds.
 When much data is written at the primary site, loop cycle times will rise up.
-According to some advocates, this should be no problem.